 You can also dust the vents in the process!
-Changing the air filter doesn’t only save energy but also prolongs the life of your air conditioning system.
+Changing the air filter saves energy and prolongs the life of your air conditioning system.

 2. Unclog Your AC’s Drain Pipe

 The condensate train tube removes any excess condensation.
-In case it’s clogged you will notice water puddling around your AC unit.
-The major cause of clogs is buildup of mold and algae and if not huge, you can easily fix them on your own.
+In case it’s clogged, you will notice water puddling around your AC unit.
+The primary cause of clogs is a buildup of mold and algae, and if not huge, you can quickly fix them on your own.